 INTRODUCTION

 While mindfulness and yoga practices are increasingly prevalent as rehabilitative interventions for prisoners and vulnerable populations, there remains a dearth of studies conducted on the effects of these practices on incarcerated individuals.
 The research presented here is a case study of the Prison Yoga Project (http://prisonyoga.org/), a prison-based yoga intervention program which originated in San Quentin Prison in Marin County, California, and which offers classes to inmates in prisons and jails across the country.
 The primary objective of this study is to examine perceived impacts of this prison-based yoga intervention among released inmates.
 This research is evaluative in nature, seeking to determine what, if any, effect the Prison Yoga Project has on its participants.
 The substantive value of this study is in its unique perception-based insight from participants of a prison yoga intervention, and its findings which are offered to the body of literature on mindfulness interventions among prisoners and the potential effects of such interventions.
-Given the dearth of information on the effects of such interventions, this research offer important insight.
+Given the dearth of information on the effects of such interventions, this research offers important insight.

 This is a small-scale, qualitative investigation involving interviews with former prisoners who participated in a prison yoga intervention for at least 18 months prior to their release, with their last participation within three months of their release.
 PYP was officially founded as a non-profit in 2010, though founder James Fox had been teaching his curriculum in San Quentin Prison under the Insight Prison Project since 2002.
 Given the short time that PYP has been running, the sample was limited to former inmates who were interviewed 1-4 years after their release.

 The Prison Yoga Project (PYP) has created a trauma-informed yoga therapy intervention program designed to be a tool that assists inmates in behavioral rehabilitation and healing.
 The Prison Yoga Project was founded by James Fox at San Quentin Prison, which sets the model for a weekly 75-minute class.
 Prison Yoga Project classes are taught in select institutions nationwide by volunteer yoga teachers trained in the PYP Teacher Training.
 The 75-minute classes are held once weekly for a dedicated group of regularly-attending students.
 The program includes breath-focused meditation practice, an Indian yoga postural sequence, and centering movement from the Qi-Gong practice of Chinese medicine.
 In San Quentin Prison, the original site for the program and the focus site for this study, PYP participants are male prisoners, 35-55 years of age, and of a variety of ethnicities including African American, Asian, Caucasian and Latino.